 In 1972, the United States Senate gave its unanimous advice and consent to the 1970 UNESCO Convention.
 However, because the Convention did not have a basis in U.S. law, special legislation was required to allow the U.S. to implement it.
 In 1982, Congress passed the CPIA, and President Ronald Reagan signed it into law in January 1983.

-Restrictions imposed on the import of pre–Hispanic objects from the Cara Sucia region.
+Restrictions were imposed on the import of pre–Hispanic objects from the Cara Sucia region.

 Imposed import restrictions on Maya archaeological artifacts from the Petén region of Guatemala.